Modern Slavery Act Statement

 • Responsible Sourcing Policy

-Senior has a Responsible Sourcing Policy which was last updated in June 2020.
-Suppliers are expected to adhere to this policy at all times.
-To define the environmental, ethical and social responsibility principles that its suppliers must adhere to, Senior has developed 10 key principles.
+Senior has a Responsible Sourcing Policy which establishes the minimum standards we expect from our supply chain.
+The policy is regularly reviewed and updated; our key suppliers are expected to adhere to the Principles of this policy at all times.
+Senior has developed 10 key environmental, ethical and social responsibility Principles.
 These Principles are anchored in internationally recognised standards, including the UN Guiding Principles on Business and Human Rights and the Universal Declaration of Human Rights and are as follows:

 1. Business Ethics